CS6320Team/nlp-project/README.md

 # MAGNUS: AI-Powered Chess Assistant

-An AI-powered chess assistant that combines Stockfish, NLP, and LangChain to provide interactive gameplay, game analysis, and insightful commentary.
+Masterful Analysis and Guidance for Navigating and Understanding Strategies: An AI-powered chess assistant that combines Stockfish, NLP, and LangChain to provide interactive gameplay, game analysis, and insightful commentary.

 ## Table of Contents